 This opera premiered in Vienna in 1791.
 There is a reason it is still being performed over 200 years later – but not because of the plot, which is a bit of mess.
 I didn’t even know it was supposed to take place in Egypt until well into Act One when mention is first made of Isis and Osiris.
 I got a hieroglyph-y sense from the set, but Tamino’s outfit and makeup – see title image – made me think he was a samurai, but I was pretty sure the opera wasn’t set in Japan.
 Obviously, real opera-goers already know the deal.
 Not me!

 The coolest thing I learned from the interviews at intermission came at the end when the hostess said, “Toi, toi, toi” to the singers who were going back out for Act Two.
 That’s opera-ese for “Break a leg!”

-Although you missed the October 14th performance, you can catch the holiday encore on either December 12th or 16th.
+Although you missed the October 14th performance of The Magic Flute, you can catch the holiday encore on either December 12th or 16th.
 The performance we heard was sung in German with subtitles.
 In December it will be sung in English.
 For more information and great visuals, click:

 I will definitely go to more Live in HD performances.
 Here’s the 2017-2018 season schedule:

 This post was written by Julie Tetel Andresen